Parsa-Rajabi/CIS-110/docs/final-project.md

 ## Project Submission

 The project will be submitted via Cengage/MindTap.
-You can find the project via both Cengage and Blackboard.
+You can find the project via both Cengage and D2L Brightspace.

 No other modes of submission will be accepted.